Automating Your Social Media Posting to 2X Your Engagement

-Many businesses realize the importance of social media in their marketing strategy, but end up spending way too much time on social media marketing.
+Many businesses realize the importance of social media in their marketing strategy but end up spending way too much time on social media marketing.
 A survey conducted by Social Media Today found that 64% of marketers spend more than 6 hours/week on social media, and close to 41% spend more than 11 hours a week!
-Here’s a pie chart that shows how the 11 hours are spent on socialat media:

-Clearly, strategizing, creating fresh content and engaging customers takes up most of the time spent on social media.
+Clearly, strategizing, creating fresh content and engaging customers take up most of the time spent on social media.
 The aim is to minimize the amount of time spent on social media but maximise output.
-How do you decrease the time spent on social media, but make sure you still drive customers to your website?
+How do you decrease the time spent on social media, but make sure you still drive customers to your website or landing page?

-The answer : Use a social media marketing tool like Viraltag, Buffer or Hootsuite to automate posting to social media.
+The answer: Use a social media marketing tool like Viraltag, Buffer, or Hootsuite to automate posting to social media.
 You can schedule your posts to your social media profiles ahead of time, and save up to 4-5 hours each week!
-Not only are you saving time, but when you use these tools effectively, you can even double your engagement on social media, and convert leads to customers.
+Not only are you saving time, but when you use these tools effectively, you can even double your engagement on social media, and convert leads to loyal customers.

 Post at optimal times and follow a consistent posting frequency

 Not all social media networks are the same.
 People browse each social platform differently, so while a post on Facebook may perform well at 2 pm, certain pins on Pinterest may get good engagement even at 2 am.
 The same applies to the posting frequency as well - you can pin up to 10 pins a day on Pinterest, but it’s smart to limit your posts to 1-2 a day on Facebook and Instagram.